-We don’t just provide timber windows and doors, we provide solutions and our team has been finding and designing innovative solutions for our clients since 1981.
+We don’t just provide wood windows and doors, we provide solutions and our team has been finding and designing innovative solutions for our clients since 1981.

 We offer a range of designs and ideas to make the selection process easier, and you can discuss your requirements with an experienced consultant who will help you make the right choices.
-This Selection Process is a simple guide to help you through the journey of creating your perfect new timber windows and timber doors.
+This Selection Process is a simple guide to help you through the journey of creating your perfect new wood windows and wood doors.

 When choosing a door, think about what is important to you and what you require.
 You may want to consider energy efficiency, sound reduction, ventilation, safety, security or all of the forementioned.